|

 Is aluminum foil toxic?

-Aluminum foil is safe for humans when used within certain guidelines, however, because of aluminum foil’s resource-intensive production process, it is not a non toxic product because aluminum foil has a largely negative impact on the environment.
-We recommend limiting it’s use and choosing sustainable alternatives such as muslin cloth, beeswax wraps, or silicone baking mats.
+Aluminum foil is safe for humans when used within certain guidelines, however, because aluminum foil is so resource-intensive to produce, it is not very sustainable.
+We recommend limiting its use and choosing sustainable alternatives such as muslin cloth, beeswax wraps, or silicone baking mats.

 The Introduction of Aluminum Foil Into The Kitchen